-Spring 2015 Vice Provost's International Fellowship Program
+Spring 2016 Vice Provost's International Fellowship Program

 As one of the best and brightest members of our St. John's community, you might be interested in a special opportunity to engage in a once-in-a-lifetime study abroad experience – one especially designed to recognize your commitment to success as well as the leadership you have demonstrated through your academic achievement at St. John's.

 Tuition for undergraduate students will be included in your normal semester tuition bill as long as you meet full-time student status (12 to 18 credits).
 Graduate students will be billed separately for tuition and fees based on the prevailing cost of tuition for their designated college.

-Anticipated Travel Dates: January 5 - January 12, 2015 (7 nights).
+Anticipated Travel Dates: January 4 - January 11, 2016 (7 nights).

-New Application Deadline: September 25, 2014
+Application Deadline: September 18, 2015

 - Essay Component: In 250 words, tell the dean what you hope to gain from your study abroad experience.
 Address the reasons why you believe you should be selected for this seminar, including what you hope to bring back to the St. John’s community upon your return.

-Students Notified of Application Decision: October 3, 2014
+Students Notified of Application Decision: October 5, 2015

-Note: Please do not purchase airfare until your program has been confirmed to run.
+- Please note: do not purchase airfare until your program has been confirmed to run.

 Visa Requirement: A visa is NOT required for students who are US citizens.
 Non-US citizens should make an appointment with the Office of Global Studies to determine if a visa required and learn how to apply.